SPINAL INSTABILITY

 Causes of Spinal Instability

-• Having a few extra pounds, weak core muscles along with the muscles of the abdomen and back, and lack of exercise, are the other reasons.
+- Having a few extra pounds, weak core muscles along with the muscles of the abdomen and back, and a lack of exercise, are the other reasons.

 Symptoms

-• The pain usually stays on one side of the body but sometimes it may be on both sides of the body.
+- The pain usually stays on one side of the body, but sometimes it can occur on both sides of the body.

-• Spinal instability causes pressure on the spine and can lead to loss of bowel or bladder control, numbness in the groin, difficulty walking, sexual dysfunction, etc. This is called cauda equina syndrome which is a spinal emergency.
-When your child is not able to perform normal daily activities, parents should immediately make an appointment with a pediatric spine doctor like those at Medical City Children’s Orthopedics and Spine Specialists.
+- Spinal instability causes pressure on the spine and can lead to loss of bowel or bladder control, numbness in the groin, difficulty walking, sexual dysfunction, etc. This is called cauda equina syndrome, which is a spinal emergency.

-• Spinal discs and vertebrae displacement can cause irritation and compression of the nearby nerves or the spinal cord.
+- Spinal disc and vertebrae displacement can cause irritation and compression of the nearby nerves or the spinal cord.
 Sciatica is a common range of symptoms that develop with the compressed lumbar spine nerves.

-• Sciatic pain worsens by standing or sitting for long periods.
-It can also be triggered by laughing, coughing, or sneezing.
+- Sciatic pain worsens when standing or sitting for long periods.
+It can also trigger by laughing, coughing, or sneezing.

 Diagnosis

-• Electromyogram – It uses needle electrodes to find out muscle damage.
+- Electromyogram – It uses needle electrodes to detect muscle damage.

 Spinal Instability Treatment